calagopus-rs/wings/README.md

     key_algorithm: ssh-ed25519
     # whether to disable password auth for the sftp server
     disable_password_auth: false
-    # how many entries can be listed on readdir
+    # how many entries can be listed on readdir, 0 means unlimited
     directory_entry_limit: 20000
     # how many entries to send on each readdir call (chunk size)
     directory_entry_send_amount: 500